HashMapsData2Value/AlgorandFAQ/README.md

 The probability of a network fork occurring is a function of a parameter that the team behind Algorand set at its creation.
 It was decided to set it to have a 1 in 1 000 000 000 000 000 000 (1/10^-18) risk of a fork.
 Note that the the age of the Universe is estimated at around 4.3 x 10^17 seconds.
 Thus, the probability of a fork taking place is pretty much non-existent.

 Refer to the [paper](https://www.algorand.com/Algorand_%20A%20secure%20and%20efficient%20distributed%20ledger.pdf) for more information.

+### Okay, so it cannot fork.
+Why should I care?

+Forks are very damaging to the blockchain.
+Any kind of suggestion or expectaton of a fork can divide a community and alter stakeholder incentives.
+The value of a blockchain, like any marketplace or network technology, is not proportional to the number of connected users but the square of that number (Metcalfe's Law).
+In other words, if a network is split into two, the value of each resulting half is 1/4th.

+If there are _n_ users, they can make _n_(_n_-1)/2 connections.
+Consider that 2 users can make 1 connection, 5 users can make 10 connections, and 10 users can make 45 connections.

+Tokens do not get split up.
+For NFTs, which are proofs of ownership, this is fundamental.
+Consider the intellectual property of a creative or inventor being represented on the blockchain by an NFT.
+A network fork would mean that the intellectual property would be split in two, and any transfer of the property to another entity would require two transactions.
+Even worse, two different entities (e.g., record label A and record label B) might each buy the NFT on each respective fork and confusion arises as to who is the actual owner.

 ### What are the drawbacks of Algorand?